klaidliadon/binver/README.md

 - Sets the contents of the create file to the current version (default `v0.1`)
 - Creates a build file (default `build.sh`) for the binary package (default `.`)

-In your main file you have just to import the package `github.com/klaidliadon/binver` and call the function `binver.Version("YourAppName")`.
+In your main file you have just to import the package `github.com/klaidliadon/go-version` and wrap your main function around a `version.App`.

 ```go
 package main